-By definition, the fight or flight response is a physiological reaction (not under conscious control) that occurs when an animal or human feels threatened.
+By definition, the fight-or-flight response is a physiological reaction (not under conscious control) that occurs when an animal or human feels threatened.
 It was first described by American psychologist Walter Cannon in 1920.
-This chain reaction causing a cascade of events is meant to help the body deal with threatening circumstances.
+This chain reaction causes a cascade of events that is meant to help the body deal with threatening circumstances.

-Physiological Changes Caused by Fight or Flight in Dogs
+Physiological Changes Caused by Fight-or-Flight in Dogs

 - Increased heart rate